fbpx

 • Full Buildings Survey – Used to be known as a Structural Survey, a Full Buildings Survey involves a comprehensive inspection of the condition of the property, including any structural abnormalities or defects, any necessary repairs, and maintenance requirements.
 This is useful for period properties, larger homes, or non-traditional builds.

-• A Homebuyer’s Report – Includes more detailed information than a Standard Valuation, including information any current or potential future issues with the property and maintenance and/or repair costs.
+• A Homebuyer’s Report – Includes more detailed information than a Standard Valuation, including information on any current or potential future issues with the property and maintenance and/or repair costs.

 If your lender is satisfied with the valuation and all other checks, your mortgage application should be approved and your offer will become official.